pyta-uoft/website/index.md

 ### E1136: Unsubscriptable object {#E1136}

-This error occurs when you subscript value which does not support subscription.
+This error occurs when you try to index a value using square brackets (`a[...]`), but the type of `a` does not support indexing (or "subscripting").

-In the following example, b[0] could not work on 5.
+The standard Python types which support indexing are strings, lists, tuples, and dictionaries.

 ~~~~ {include="E1136_unsubscriptable_object"}
 ~~~~